 A, Am, A7, B7, C, Cm, C7, D, Dm, D7, E, Em, E7, F, Fm, F7, G, Gm, G7

 The 4-part Seventh chord, often called the Dominant Seventh chord can form the foundation for ALL your core contemporary, a.k.a, jazz chords.
 This series of lessons covers the big six that finds wide use in all forms of contemporary music.
 Then builds on your core chords with the rest of the 4-part chords.

 Not all seventh chords are dominant seventh chords.
-Learn when a dominant chord is truly a dominant chord.
+Learn when a the Dominant Seventh chord is truly a dominant chord.

 Cool Chords Lesson Series